2sidd/LoginSystem/README.md

 * [X] Mocha: For testing.
 * [X] Chai:For Assertion.
 * [X] jsonwebtoken: For generating user validation token with expiry time.
+* [X] express-api-doc-template: For generating document of API.

 ### Features